Healthy Land, Healthy People

-The renewed strategy will build upon the NWT Protected Areas Strategy and be developed through coordination between various GNWT departments and in partnership with Aboriginal governments and other partners.
+The renewed strategy will build upon the NWT Protected Areas Strategy and be developed through coordination between various GNWT departments and in partnership with Indigenous governments and organizations, and other partners.
 It will include objectives that are foundation pieces of the strategy and initiatives that are important supporting components.

 Foundational objectives include: